-These group sessions provide a more classroom-like environment and aims to teach participants about addiction and other mental health issues.
-Psychoeducational groups also share information on relapse prevention such as, maintaining a healthy lifestyle, avoiding triggers, in addition to techniques like mindfulness and relaxation.
+These group sessions provide a more classroom-like environment and aim to teach participants about addiction and other mental health issues.
+Psychoeducational groups also share information on relapse prevention such as maintaining a healthy lifestyle, and avoiding triggers, in addition to techniques like mindfulness and relaxation.

-Skill development groups are focussed around providing participants with the skills they need to continue living a life free from substances or problematic behavours.
-These skills may include sensible financial decisions, learning how to control anger and social skills.
+Skill development groups are focused on providing participants with the skills they need to continue living a life free from substances or problematic behaviours.
+These skills may include sensible financial decisions, learning how to control anger, and social skills.
 All of these skills are crucial in the real world and their absence can lead those in recovery to relapse.

 Interpersonal process groups are one of the most difficult sorts of groups to run, but can also be one of the most effective.
 They aid recovery by trying to resolve childhood issues, fostering a good group environment, and drawing lines of connection between past trauma and present substance abuse.

 5. Support Groups